BramVanPevenage/BramVanPevenage/README.md

 # Hi there, I'm Bram Van Pevenage 👋

-I am a Student with 4+ years of experience in Software development.
+I am a developer with 4+ years of experience in Software development.
 I am passionate about .NET, Java, Scala, ... and have been working on various projects in this field.

 ## 🔭 Current Project